 Advanced Search allows you to find Issues based on various data points available in your Dashboard.
 You can define an Advanced Search formula, aka a statement, that mimics a sentence structure.
-These searches allow you to filter Issues based on Device Information, User Information, Custom Metadata, Private Notes, Agent Assignee, text within the Issue, and more.
+These searches allow you to filter Issues based on Device Information, User Information, Private Notes, Agent Assignee, text within the Issue, and more.

 Advanced Search filters consist of the following:

 - Fields: parameters you want to search by.
 Examples include app_name, platform, assignee, issue_status, and more.
 A full list of options can be found by clicking the question mark icon available below the drop-down on the right side of the search bar.

 - Values: these are dates, numbers, text, Tags, and other items that complete your Advanced Search Statement.
 When building an Advanced Search Statement, the Operator you use will determine whether the Values can be pre-populated or require manual input for the desired Values.

 - Operators: provide options to ‘include’, ‘not include’, or ‘match’ a Field to a certain Value.
 Operators can also include statements such as ‘is’, ‘is not’, ‘is before’, ‘has’, ‘greater than’, and much more.
 The Operator options available to you will change based on the selected Field.